 He explains that to EyeVi, this cooperation entails much more than just software as a service delivery. „We are evolving with our client and understanding the issues autonomous shuttle developers are facing in terms of the usage of 3D data and high-definition mapping,” Anton recounts.
 He underlines that this is where he sees that their company’s decade-long-experience is valued.

 Combines different features

 „For autonomous vehicles to navigate, many of them need some sort of baseline data on the current situation,” explains EyeVi’s lead engineer Kalev Julge, while describing how their solution works.
 There are different ways to collect this data.
 EyeVi’s mobile mapping system combines 360 imagery and 3D LIDAR data with AI-based feature extraction processes.

 „Our solution aims at providing a point cloud of an area where the vehicle is supposed to drive.
 With its integral LIDAR device, it measures these points and navigates within their limits,” Julge explains.
-By using point cloud vector maps the vehicle sees where different objects such as driving lanes, stop signs, street lighting, etc. are.
+By using point cloud vector maps the vehicle sees where different objects such as driving lanes, stop signs, and street lighting are.

 During the data collection process, EyeVi’s mobile mapping system is mounted on a car.
 The technology combines a panoramic camera, a LIDAR scanner and GNSS/INS devices that enable capturing high accuracy geodata.
 Collected data is combined and with the help of EyeVi developed unique software a point cloud is formed.

 A point cloud is a combination of points, where each point has an X-, Y- and Z-coordinate as well as the intensity. „The intensity depends on how intensely the beam reflects from a point,” tells Julge.
 Intensity enables the autonomous vehicle to distinguish road surface markings from adjacent objects because the road markings are white and reflect more strongly.